neurospin/champollion_pipeline/README.md

 rsync -a TEST_TEMPLATE/* $PATH_TO_DATA
 ```

 The folder now $PATH_TO_DATA contains two T1 MRI files in the subfolder rawdata.
 The following bash command will generate the Morphologist graph from the two T1 MRIs and put them in the subfolder "derivatives/morphologist-5.2".
-You give as inputs a list of MRIs (LIST_MRI_FILES) separated by spaces.
-We will now generate the Morphologist otuputs.
+You provide a list of MRIs (LIST_MRI_FILES) separated by spaces.
+We will now generate the Morphologist outputs.
 Note that the steps described here generate the "classical" Morphologist output, NOT with the BIDS organization.
-You can generate them serially or in parallel (choose only of the the two options):
+You can generate them serially or in parallel (choose only one of the two options):

 ## If you want to run each subject serially:

 ```bash
 cd $PATH_TO_DATA